 This report looks at how policy makers can better understand and react to the positive and negative environmental impacts of AI for the good of the planet.

 Artificial intelligence (AI) systems can help achieve sustainability goals but can also use massive computational resources, raising sustainability concerns.
-This report looks at how policy makers can better understand and react to the positive and negative environmental impacts of AI for the good of the planet.
+This report looks at how policy makers can better understand AI’s direct and indirect impacts on the environment and react to both the positive and negative for the planet’s good.